 The Royal Life Centers detox and treatment network was established in 2009 as a reliable source of superior drug rehabilitation with consistent, quality medical care.
-More than ten years later, Royal Life Centers has upheld that commitment, providing unparalleled services throughout each of it’s addiction treatment facilities.
-Our detox, inpatient, and aftercare programs extend across our seven locations in the Pacific Northwest and the Prescott Valley in Arizona.
-Within the state of Washington, Royal Life Centers facilities include The Haven, Puget Sound, Sound Recovery, Spokane Heights, and Cascade Heights.
-Our drug rehab facilities in Arizona include Royal Life Detox and Chapter 5 Recovery.
+More than ten years later, Royal Life Centers has upheld that commitment, providing unparalleled services throughout each of its addiction treatment facilities.
+Our detox, inpatient, and aftercare programs extend across our eight locations in the Pacific Northwest and the Prescott Valley in Arizona.
+Within the state of Washington, Royal Life Centers’ facilities include The Haven, Puget Sound, Sound Recovery, Spokane Heights, and Cascade Heights.
+Our drug rehab facilities in Arizona include Royal Life Detox, Chapter 5 Recovery, and Seaglass Recovery.
 Each of our drug rehab facilities is built upon honesty, respect, and humanism, and our guests always come first.

 Our 24/7 medical staff follow medication-assisted detox protocols to treat potentially fatal withdrawal symptoms and ensure the comfortability of our guests as their systems are cleansed of toxins.
 Following detox, guests enter our residential inpatient program to continue the therapeutic treatment methods introduced in detox.
 Guests may continue their care with us in our 12-week aftercare program consisting of three stages, the first being 4-weeks of partial hospitalization (PHP) and the latter stages being two 4-week phases of intensive outpatient (IOP).
 Guests who wish to remain in treatment are encouraged to enroll in our outpatient program (OP).
 Guests who are transition through IOP have access to our optional sober living residency, Royal Life Housing.
 Additionally, graduates of our aftercare program can transition into our Graduate House, Royal’s sober living house designed for guests who have completed the earlier levels of care within our program.
 These sober living options offer extended time in our safe, secure treatment program with access to our staff, resources, and community.